Tony was planning on killing Paulie Gualtieri because he talked too much.

 “Oof, marone!
 He pisses in a bag now?
 Jesus Christ, f**cking kill me now.”

 After Paulie holds up his hands and says “kill me now”, Tony looks down and says nothing.

-Although “kill me now” is just an expression, it is becoming clear that Tony is thinking about Paulie’s words in a more literal sense.
+Although “kill me now” is just an expression, it is becoming clear that Tony is thinking about Paulie’s words in a much more literal sense.